cyberiums/cyberdoc/docs/_calendar/SetupC-Hooks.md

 ---
-title: Private Networks
+title: Extend with Hooks
-sort_key: B
+sort_key: C
 ---

 This guide explains how to set up a private network of multiple Geth Flavours nodes.
 An Cyberium